CheickDiakite-yikes/pokepals-ai/replit.md

   - Run command: `npm run server:prod` - Runs production server (no watch mode)
   - Production server serves both API (backend) and static files (frontend) on port 5000
   - Static file serving from dist/ directory in production mode
+  - Health check endpoint at `/health` responds with 200 OK for deployment monitoring
-  - SPA catch-all route serves index.html for all non-API routes
+  - SPA catch-all route (`/*`) serves index.html for all non-API routes
   - **CRITICAL**: Must set NODE_ENV=production as deployment secret in Autoscale settings
   - Port 5000 must be first localPort in .replit [[ports]] section for Autoscale
   - SESSION_SECRET configured as secret for production